 Recently there has been a flurry of articles on addiction, the reasons why we become addicted and why do we continue to abuse these substances; be it alcohol, gambling or even love (there was a very interesting article about being addicted to love by Prof Mark Griffiths in a recent Psychology Review – and on a side note I will be writing about interviewing him later on this week for this site so keep your eyes out for that).
 As part of the A2 health course we study substance use and abuse so here I will give a quick overview of what everyone’s been ranting about. :)

 From my brief conversation with Ryan Hampton, it became clear to me that there is a common perception that overindulgence in certain behaviours is all down to individual choice.
 If you are overeating, oversexed, gambling away your earnings or spending all your time online, you are more likely to be considered morally abhorrent than the victim of a disease.
 Calling these problems addictions has triggered debates about whether our society or our biology is to blame, and whether people that fall foul of a behavioural obsession should be offered help and treatment rather than punishment.
+When you visit this site we hope it helps you to understand addiction better.

 One of the most interesting thoughts (and one that came up while talking to Prof. G) was that addiction is not a behaviour that can be classified by how much of something that you do, but actually the effect of it on your life.
 Two people could show the same behavioural traits (for example playing 12hours of computer games a day) and one would be said to be addicted whereas another one not.
 There will be more about this in a coming article that I’m in the process of writing.